Nutrition and Dietetics

 ND 351: Nutrition Assessment and Counseling and Lab

-Credits 4An application of techniques for nutrition assessment and counseling with emphasis on improving skills in verbal and nonverbal communication in the clinical nutrition setting.
+This course is an application of techniques for nutrition assessment and counseling with an emphasis on improving skills in verbal and nonverbal communication in the clinical nutrition setting.
 Education skills for the RD including behavioral and cognitive theories are useful for affecting behavioral change.
 Evaluation of learning and practicum experience modeled after the private format.
-Lab fee applies.

 ND 360: Vegetarian Cuisine

-Credits 3Introduction to the responsibilities of first-level food service supervisors in quantity food service; includes planning, preparation, service, and safety of acceptable nutritionally adequate meals at designated budgetary levels.
-Laboratory experience in quantity food production.
-Lab fee applies. (previously FS 421)
+This course is an introduction to the responsibilities of first-level food service supervisors in quantity food service; it includes planning, preparation, service, and safety of acceptable nutritionally adequate meals at designated budgetary levels.
+Students gain laboratory experience in quantity food production.

 ND 431: Food Systems Management and Lab

-Credits 3Introduction to food services, including principles of organization and management, organizational leadership, financial control, equipment selection, organization HRM, food service organization law and legislation, layout in institutional food service, and technical operations (previously FS 431).
-Laboratory experience in food service management.
-Lab fee applies.
+This course is an introduction to food services, including principles of organization and management, organizational leadership, financial control, equipment selection, organization HRM organization, food service organization law and legislation, layout in institutional food service, and technical operations.
+Students gain laboratory experience in food service management.

 ND 439: Medical Nutrition Therapy I and Lab

-Credits 3Introduction of clinical experience in dietetics, understanding and applying clinical laboratory values, nutritional assessment, medical nutritional therapy, Adventist beliefs and professional conduct in patient care.
-Lab fee applies. (previously FS 439)
+This course is an introduction of clinical experience in dietetics, understanding and applying clinical laboratory values, nutritional assessment, and medical nutritional therapy, Adventist beliefs and professional conduct in patient care are included.

 ND 440: Medical Nutrition Therapy II and Lab

-Credits 3Advanced study of clinical experience in dietetics with emphasis on the pathophysiology of diseases and the appropriate application of medical nutrition therapy.
-Lab fee applies. (previously FS 440)
+This is an advanced study of clinical experience in dietetics with emphasis on the pathophysiology of diseases and the appropriate application of medical nutrition therapy.

 ND 442: Nutrition and Wellness

-Credits 3Study of the role of lifestyle factors in disease prevention and health promotion.
-This course emphasizes a plant based diet and the principles of NEWSTART.
+This nutrition and wellness course studies the role of lifestyle factors in disease prevention and health promotion.
+This course emphasizes a plant-based diet and the principles of NEWSTART.

 ND 453: Senior Seminar-Dietetics